 A. The administration of prescription medication or drugs at school requires a completed signed request from the student’s parent.
 An oral request must be reduced to writing within two school days, provided that the school district may rely on an oral request until a written request is received.

 B. An “Administrating Prescription Medications” form must be completed annually (once per school year) and/or when a change in the prescription or requirements for administration occurs.
-Prescription medication as used in this policy does not include any form of medical cannabis as defined in Minn.
-Stat. § 152.22, Subd.
-6.
+Prescription medication as used in this policy does not include any form of medical cannabis as defined in Minnesota Statutes section 152.22, subdivision 6.

-C. Prescription medication must come to school in the original container labeled for the student by a pharmacist in accordance with law, and must be administered in a manner consistent with the instructions on the label.
+C. Prescription medication must come to school in the original container labeled for the student by a pharmacist in accordance with law and must be administered in a manner consistent with the instructions on the label.

 D. The school nurse may request to receive further information about the prescription, if needed, prior to administration of the substance.